ychen595/MSiA_400_G12/README.md

 	- For the store data, we worked on Dillards' store location by state.

-	- For the SKU data XXX
+	- For the SKU data, we joined it with DEPT table and checked the distribution of packsize, brand and department.

 	- For the relationship between SKU and store data, we took a look at the distribution of cost price and retial price for each SKU.
 Also, we found out there were various SKUs whose either cost price or retail price was zero and assumed that they might be some special SKUs.

 - We formulated two plausible business questions:

-	1. Predict the next quarter total sales for each Brand on each store.
+	1. Increasing revenue is the goal of any retail store.
+Predicting the next quarter's total sales for each brand on each store could suppor managment decisions.

-	2. STATE THE RETURNS IDEA.
+	2. Product return is a significant problem in the retail world that causes a decrease in revenues.
+Therefore, we could predict next quarter's return probability for each brand on each store.

 **What we're going to do the next week (Oct 24th-28th)**